alexisvalentino/ai-horoscope-agent/README.md

 # Daily Horoscope Web App
-A web application that fetches daily horoscopes based on your zodiac sign and sends them to your email.
+A simple web application that fetches and displays daily horoscopes based on your zodiac sign.
 Built with Python, Flask, and the Aztro API.

 ## Features
 <li> Daily Horoscope: Get your daily horoscope for your zodiac sign. </li>
-<li> Email Delivery: Receive your horoscope directly in your inbox. </li>
 <li> User-Friendly Interface: Simple and intuitive web interface. </li>
 <li> Customizable: Easily extendable to include more features like user accounts or AI-generated horoscopes. </li>